 Policymakers want to better understand how much states spend on health care overall, how that amount has changed over time, what is driving it higher, and which policy approaches are containing costs while improving health outcomes.

 Research & AnalysisView All

-Researchers from the State Health Care Spending Project sought to better understand the country’s substance use disorder challenges and, in particular, the states’ role in addressing them.
+Researchers from the State Health Care Spending Project—a collaboration between The Pew Charitable Trustsand the John D. and Catherine T. MacArthur Foundation—sought to better understand the country’s mentalhealth challenges and, in particular, the states’ role in addressing them.
 Read More

 The State Health Care Spending Project, an initiative of The Pew Charitable Trusts and the John D. and Catherine T. MacArthur Foundation, helps policymakers better understand how much money states spend on health care, how and why that amount has changed over time, and which policies are containing costs while maintaining or improving health outcomes.
 Read More